TRINUG-Meetup/ASP_NET_Core_Sig/Session2/EFCore/README.md

 1. Reference to ChoreApp library project was added.
 2. ChoreRepository class was renamed to ChoreRepositoryStub and inherits from IChoreRepository.
 3. Startup changes
     1. DI changed to use IChoreRepository
 4. Controller changes
-   1. Change ChoreRepository to use IChoreRepository
+    1. Changed ChoreRepository to use IChoreRepository

 ## Adding EF Core project